prody/ProDy/doc/getprody.rst

 ProDy is a Python package.
 Dependencies, which include a Python interpreter, need to be installed before you can use it.
-In addition, installing the recommended software greatly improves user's experience with ProDy.
+In addition, installing the complementary/recommended software improves user's experience with ProDy.

-**Steps to get ProDy running**:

-  1. Install dependencies.
-  2. Install recommended software (optional)
-  3. Install ProDy.

 Dependencies
 ===============================================================================